chrisbloom7/dotfiles/README.md

 Please feel free to explore, learn, copy parts from, and fork this repo for [your own dotfiles](#your-own-dotfiles), or check out the original inspiration for this repository: [driesvints/dotfiles#your-own-dotfiles](https://github.com/driesvints/dotfiles?tab=readme-ov-file#your-own-dotfiles).

+## Files

+> [!TIP]
+> The scripts in this repository are designed to be idempotent, meaning they can be run multiple times without causing problems.

+> [!TIP]
+> Pay special attention to the names of the files and directories in this repository.
+While they don't matter so much for setting up a local development environment, they can be important when setting up a Codespace or other devcontainer where [assumptions are made][codespaces-script-names] about the location of certain files and directories.

+- [`setup`](./setup) The main setup script.
+This script installs all the necessary tools and applications, symlinks the dotfiles, and sets up the MacOS preferences.
+It runs most but not all of the other scripts in this repository.
+Refer to [Setting up your Mac](#2-setting-up-your-mac) below for more information.
+- [`Brewfile`](./Brewfile) A list of all the applications that will be installed by Homebrew.
+You can adjust this file to your liking.
+- [`configs`](./configs) A directory containing all the configuration files that will be symlinked to the home directory.
+A few of the most important files are:
+   - `**/symlink` ([Example](./configs/zsh/symlink)) Scripts that symlink the files in the directory to the home directory.
+These scripts are run by the main setup scripts and typically do not need to be run manually, though you can if you want to.
+   - [`mackup/.mackup.cfg`](./configs/mackup/.mackup.cfg) A configuration file for Mackup, including the storage provider to backup settings to and the list of applications to ignore when backing up.
+You can adjust this file to your liking.
+   - [`zsh/aliases.zsh`](./configs/zsh/aliases.zsh) A list of aliases that will be loaded by Oh My Zsh.
+You can add your own aliases here.
+   - [`zsh/path.zsh`](./configs/zsh/path.zsh) A list of directories that will be added to the `$PATH` by Oh My Zsh.
+You can add your own directories here.
+   - [`.macos`](./.macos) A script that sets up MacOS preferences.
+You can adjust this file to your liking.
+- [`scripts`](./scripts) A directory containing various scripts that are used by the setup script.
+   - [`bootstrap`](./scripts/bootstrap) Setup tasks that are run by the main setup script.
+This script installs Homebrew, Git, and Xcode Command Line Tools.
+   - [`install-prerequisites`](./scripts/install-prerequisites) A script that installs the prerequisites for the setup script, including Homebrew, Git, GPG Suite, and Xcode Command Line Tools.
+   - [`generate-ssh`](./scripts/generate-ssh) A script that generates an SSH key.
+   - [`generate-gpg`](./scripts/generate-gpg) A script that generates a GPG key.
+   - [`restore-symlinks-after-mackup-uninstall`](./scripts/restore-symlinks-after-mackup-uninstall) A script that restores the symlinks after running `mackup uninstall --force`.
+   -

 ## A Fresh macOS Setup

 These instructions are for when you've already set up your dotfiles.
 If you want to get started with your own dotfiles you can [find instructions below](#your-own-dotfiles).